UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Appendix

 \subsection{More experimental results}

-\subsection{Evaluation of the geometric-semantic encoder}
+\subsubsection{Evaluation of the geometric-semantic encoder}

-\textbf{Evaluation on Feat2GS benchmark} We provide comprehensive and detailed results on Feat2GS benchmark~\cite{chen2024feat2gs}, as shown in Tab.~\ref{tab:feat2gs_suppp}.
+\textbf{Evaluation on Feat2GS benchmark} We provide comprehensive and detailed results on Feat2GS benchmark~\citep{chen2024feat2gs}, as shown in Tab.~\ref{tab:feat2gs_suppp}.
 Results indicate that our encoder leads to the best performance on most datasets in Geometry, Texture, and All probing modes.

-\textbf{Single-frame and video depth estimation} Following MonST3R~\cite{zhang2024monst3r}, we evaluate single-frame depth on the NYU-v2~\cite{silberman2012indoor} dataset and video depth on the BONN~\cite{silberman2012indoor} dataset, which cover dynamic and static scenes.
+\textbf{Single-frame and video depth estimation} Following MonST3R~\citep{zhang2024monst3r}, we evaluate single-frame depth on the NYU-v2~\citep{silberman2012indoor} dataset and video depth on the BONN~\citep{silberman2012indoor} dataset, which cover dynamic and static scenes.
 These datasets are excluded from training, enabling zero-shot performance evaluation across domains.
 Our evaluation metrics include absolute relative error (Abs Rel) and percentage of predicted depths within a 1.25-factor of true depth ($\delta$ < 1.25).
-Following ~\cite{wang2024dust3r}, single-frame evaluation adopts per-frame median scaling, and video evaluation aligns a single scale and/or shift factor per sequence.
+Following ~\citep{wang2024dust3r}, single-frame evaluation adopts per-frame median scaling, and video evaluation aligns a single scale and/or shift factor per sequence.

-We compared our methods with DUSt3R~\cite{wang2024dust3r}, MASt3R~\cite{leroy2024grounding}, Spann3R~\cite{wang20243d}, and MonST3R~\cite{zhang2024monst3r}, where these baselines are specially designed for 3D tasks.
-As shown in Tab. \ref{tab:depth_eval_split}, our method achieves competitive results compared to baselines, and even outperforms MASt3R in both single-frame and video depth evaluation.
+We compared our methods with DUSt3R~\citep{wang2024dust3r}, MASt3R~\citep{leroy2024grounding}, Spann3R~\citep{wang20243d}, and MonST3R, where these baselines are specially designed for 3D tasks.
+As shown in Tab.~\ref{tab:depth_semantic} (left), our method achieves competitive results compared to baselines, and even outperforms MASt3R in both single-frame and video depth evaluation.

-\textbf{Image/pixel level evaluation} To assess the performance of our encoders, we adopt a set of representative metrics following~\cite{ranzinger2024radio}.
-For image-level reasoning, we evaluate our encoder using Top-1 k-NN accuracy and zero-shot accuracy on the ImageNet-1K dataset~\cite{deng2009imagenet}.
-The zero-shot accuracy is computed using the CLIP language model~\cite{radford2021learning}.
+\textbf{Image/pixel level evaluation} To assess the performance of our encoders, we adopt a set of representative metrics following~\citep{ranzinger2024radio}.
+For image-level reasoning, we evaluate our encoder using Top-1 k-NN accuracy and zero-shot accuracy on the ImageNet-1K dataset~\citep{deng2009imagenet}.
+The zero-shot accuracy is computed using the CLIP language model~\citep{radford2021learning}.
 For the k-NN evaluation, we first extract the summary feature for all training images.
 Then, for each validation image, we identify the \textit{k} nearest neighbors in the feature space and predict the label based on a weighted vote of these neighbors.
+We also evaluate the generalization performance of our encoder on pixel-level visual tasks, including segmentation mIOU on ADE20k~\citep{zhou2019semantic} and PascalVOC2012~\citep{everingham2015pascal} datasets.